 Consider a slip-and-fall injury that occurred due to a ripped piece of carpet, for example.
 Assume the employer learned of the tripping hazard weeks ago but failed to repair it.
 The actions of the employer place them outside the realm of reasonableness.

 On the contrary, assume the employer blocked off the area and installed hazard signs until the appropriate repairs could be made.
-In this scenario, the employer would be operating with a reasonable level of care.
+In this scenario, the employer would be operating at a reasonable level of care.
 Any employee who ignores the warning signage and injures themselves may be responsible for their own injuries.

 Show that your employer was aware of the hazard and had ample opportunity to resolve the matter to prove negligence on their part.